 Please revisit the site for updates.

-Kay Freeman (Waccamaw Siouan) and Kim Pevia (Lumbee)
+Kay Freeman (Waccamaw Siouan) and Elizabeth Jacobs Hunt (Lumbee)

 This year’s conference is being held at The University of North Carolina at Pembroke in Pembroke, NC.

 North Carolina has over 100,000 American Indians.
-The eight tribes of North Carolina are the Coharie, Eastern Band of Cherokee Indians, Haliwa-Saponi, Lumbee, Meherrin, Occaneechi Band of the Saponi Nation, Sappony and Waccamaw Siouan.
+The tribes in North Carolina include the Coharie, Eastern Band of Cherokee Indians, Haliwa-Saponi, Lumbee, Meherrin, Occaneechi Band of the Saponi Nation, Sappony, Tuscarora and Waccamaw Siouan.